Keats/vincentprouillet/content/articles/turning-a-laptop-into-cctv.md

 Rodent exposes 4 methods:

 - capture: takes a picture from the webcam at a given `interval` forever or `until` the time specified in the `folder` given
-- make_video: takes all the pictures in the `folder` and makes a video out of it (better than watching pictures!)
+- make_video: takes all the pictures in the `folder` and makes a video out of it, better than watching pictures!
 - automate: does both capture and make_video, I use it for example to record until 15 minutes before I wake up and the video will be ready by the time I get to the kitchen
 - motion: takes a picture only if it detects a movement (the sexy part)